Anal Fissures: Internal Anal SphincterotomySkip to the navigation

 It's important to understand that, even with surgery, an anal fissure must heal on its own.
 A sphincterotomy involves operating on the sphincter muscles, not closing the actual fissure.

-Lateral internal sphincterotomy has a better success rate than any medicine that is used to treat long-term anal fissures.
-The results last longer, and fewer people have anal fissures come back after surgery than after treatment with medicine.1
+Internal anal sphincterotomy has a better success rate than any medicine that is used to treat long-term anal fissures.
+The results last longer, and fewer people have anal fissures come back after surgery than after treatment with medicine.footnote 1

-Another study showed that lateral internal sphincterotomy was better than nitroglycerin cream at healing chronic anal fissures.
-And there was no difference in long-term continence between the people who used nitroglycerin cream and the people who had surgery.3
+Another study showed that internal anal sphincterotomy was better than nitroglycerin cream at healing chronic anal fissures.
+And there was no difference in long-term continence between the people who used nitroglycerin cream and the people who had surgery.footnote 3

 - Nelson R (2006).
 Non-surgical therapy for anal fissure.
 Cochrane Database of Systematic Reviews (4).